koii-network/docs/develop/rpcapi/http/getsignaturestatuses.md

 Configuration object containing the following fields:

-if `true` - a Solana node will search its ledger cache for any signatures not found in the recent status cache
+if `true` - a Koii Validator node will search its ledger cache for any signatures not found in the recent status cache

 ### Result [#](#result)